seahorce-scidac/REMORA/Docs/sphinx_doc/Inputs.rst

    at every level

 -  **remora.do_substep** = 1 is the default, and advances a finer level
    **remora.dt_ref_ratio** times per parent step.
+Subcycling is **experimental**: multi-level answers are not yet production quality, and a refined run should be checked against a single-level one before being relied on.
 Setting it to 0 selects the lockstep driver, which advances every level once per step through one shared barotropic loop.
-Because that loop cannot hand a finer level the parent's completed mass flux, it cannot impose that flux at a coarse-fine interface and conserves volume less well: drift of 2.0e-6 against 3.1e-10 on DogboneAnalytic.
+Because that loop cannot hand a finer level the parent's completed mass flux, it cannot impose that flux at a coarse-fine interface and conserves volume less well: drift of 2.0e-6 against 2.9e-08 on DogboneAnalytic.
 It is kept for comparison against answers predating subcycling and is expected to be deprecated.